Mayankbarakoti/Expense-tracker/README.md

 ## Project Information

-This project is done under the course assignment of SCAD (Software Construction and Development).
+This project was developed as part of my MCA 2nd Semester academic work and personal learning in Java Spring Boot development.

 ## How to Run Locally